ShadowWhisperer/Flickarr/README.md

 Web Page: `http://localhost:5000`
 <br />

+🚨  Do NOT connect this to your WAN.
+Designed for local access only.
+You will have problems.

 ## Radarr Setup
 1. Create and configure your lists in the web interface at `http://localhost:5000`
 2. Copy the Master List URL from the main screen